IronOxidizer/kfps-games/README.md

 Linker Flags:

-- [-flto -Wl,-flto](https://llvm.org/docs/LinkTimeOptimization.html): Same as previous flto but enables LTO for the linker.
+- [-flto, -fuse-ld=lld](https://llvm.org/docs/LinkTimeOptimization.html): Same as previous flto but enables LTO for the linker using lld.

 - [-O2](https://manpages.debian.org/experimental/lld-10/ld.lld-10.1.en.html#O): -O2 is the highest level of linker optimization for lld.